unyt-org/uix/docs/manual/Glossary.md

 ## Verified Endpoint Session

-A browser sesssion that is associated with an endpoint and a signated validation token.
+A browser session that is associated with an endpoint and a signated validation token.
 This allows the backend to reliably associate HTTP requests with endpoints.

 Whenever a UIX page is opened, a new endpoint session is created if there is no active session.